 There are many ways of finding a way through the muddle to clarity, of living in such a way that metaphysical dualism does not infect consciousness.
 I believe myself that language is not only one of the greatest sources of confusion, it can also be a tool in the production of clarity.
 Peace of mind is very often simply a matter of getting the words right.
 By writing this story about the external world with which I have had most contact – the accumulated scientific knowledge and clinical judgment of the medical profession – I achieve a degree of clarity, but it is a complicated journey, and finding peace of mind under changing medical circumstances continues to be the greatest challenge I face.

-Throughout all my years of contemplation, study and writing I have been banging my head off the major consequence of metaphysical dualism; its explicit positive evaluation of the truth of the lyingly added real world and all means rational and scientific on the road towards it, the various ways we produce and talk about knowledge, that we believe ours to be the best knowledge available.
+Throughout all my years of contemplation, study and writing I have been banging my head off the major consequence of metaphysical dualism; its explicit positive evaluation of the truth of the lyingly added real world and all means rational and scientific on the road towards it; the various ways we produce and talk about knowledge; and the belief that ours is the best knowledge available.
 In the West, we regard Truth to be the most important value there is; throughout history we have developed traditions within which it is preserved and venerated.
 We have taken our history to a place where great assemblages of institutions and methodologies are able to produce it, to express it and to use it to organise our societies.
 We are very happy with this state of affairs; we celebrate our efforts to enact social policies and undertake collective endeavours on the basis of best scientific practice.
 We have managed nevertheless in the process to ensure that many truths become ignored, undervalued and marginalised.

 At the very origins of Western thought, ordinary everyday, common experience is devalued because it is subject to error, it does not necessarily reveal the actual way of things.
 Ever since, Western thought has been been labouring under this very irrational insecurity, in fear that it will always be in error.
 But error means only that we must learn to be more systematic, careful and circumspect, mindful of what we experience.
 Of course we can all be mistaken, we can be fooled, deceived, become convinced that falsity is truth, lies factual and delusion real.
 But these things happen not because of some intrinsic failure or inadequacy of our perceptual powers, some fundamental lack, which must be built into theories of mind, but rather because we have allowed external powers and reactive forces to become overpowering.
 From the contingent fact that sometimes we get things wrong, it does not follow that always and everywhere our immediate perceptions of actual reality are delusional, incorrect, untruthful or not be trusted.

 My scrupulous reading one hundred years later of introductory psychology textbooks indicated that understanding other human beings is now an industrial process regulated by statistical methodology and experimental procedures.
 The effect of this was that far from making efforts to avoid the psychologist’s fallacy, scientific psychology encourages its students to adopt practices that systematically engender it; when examined from a scientific perspective, human behaviour, subjectivity and consciousness turns out to be fundamentally scientific.
 I called this the Scientistic Fallacy.
-I was too young and intellectually unsophisticated to express properly the issues here, too much beholden to the same powers I believed I was showing to be complicit and problematic, too insecure and unsure of my own agency, still not able clearly to distinguish between my own intrinsic powers and those external forces encouraging me to act in a particular way or accept particular ideas, still too embedded in the tradition of Western Philosophy.
+I was too young and intellectually unsophisticated to express properly the issues here, too much beholden to the same powers I believed I was showing to be complicit and problematic, too insecure and unsure of my own agency, still not able clearly to distinguish between my own intrinsic capacity and forces encouraging me to act in a particular way or adopt a particular way of thinking, still too embedded in the tradition of Western Philosophy.
 I had little confidence that I would be able to speak my truth to power, too willing to give power to truths not of my own making.
-Despite this failure, I have no doubt that scientism has by now been embedded into our systems of educating young people into our putative knowledge of human beings, that scientism is a real force infecting everybody who has any contact with any of the institutions of society.
+Despite this failure, I have no doubt that scientism has been embedded into our systems of educating young people into our putative knowledge of human beings, nor that scientism is a real force infecting everybody who has any contact with any of the institutions of society.